What’s Up With Fungal Acne?

 How to treat fungal acne

-The first step is to get mandelic acid into your routine fast.
+The first step is to get certain fungus-feeding ingredients out of your routine and mandelic acid into your routine.
 We highly recommend Vivant Skincare’s mandelic acid because it is of USP (United States Pharmacopeia) quality and in the best formulation, so you know it will penetrate your skin well.
 Additionally, it’s formulated without any other pore-clogging or filler ingredients.
 Now that mandelic acid is more popular, there are different products on the market – but when you use Vivant Skincare, you know it will work.
-Another benefit to mandelic acid, which we’ve coined “the friendliest acid,” is that it is also antibacterial and anti-inflammatory, and it exfoliates dead skin – so it treats literally every skin type and skin concern.
+The benefit of mandelic acid, which we’ve coined “the friendliest acid,” is that it is anti-fungal, antibacterial, anti-inflammatory, and it exfoliates dead skin – so it treats literally every skin type and skin concern.

 Avoid all pore-clogging ingredients

-The best way to avoid pore cloggers is to stop experimenting with what you put on your skin and check your makeup ingredients with our resources.
-You can find pore-clogging ingredient checklists out there, but they tend to do more harm than good because they give false information or lead to thinking you can use any product as long as its ingredients are “acne safe.”
+The best way to avoid pore cloggers is to stop experimenting with what you put on your skin.
+You can find pore-clogging ingredient checklists out there, but they tend to do more harm than good because they give false information or lead to thinking you can use any product as long as its ingredients are “acne-safe.”
 The truth is that everything we put on our skin impacts our skin biome, so, theoretically, even acne-safe products can still prolong acne, especially stubborn fungal acne.
 Besides, using a product that doesn’t properly exfoliate or hydrate your skin is a missed opportunity.

 Ensure you don’t use dryer sheets and wash your face and back after using hair conditioner in the shower.
 Sleep with your hair off your face and change your pillowcases weekly.
 Spray and wipe your sports equipment (like hats and helmets) with alcohol, and you can use vinegar, enzymes, or bleach in your laundry to get your workout clothes extra clean.

 With the mandelic acid-based regimen above, you will see results on fungal or regular acne – but without cutting pore-clogging triggers and focusing on long facial cleansing, you will not get fully clear.
-Homecare (focused on mandelic acid), no pore-cloggers, and good hygiene habits are the key components in improving your fungal acne since facial treatments are more aimed at exfoliation, which is better for traditional acne and can sometimes aggravate fungal acne.
+Homecare, no pore-cloggers, and good hygiene habits are the key components in improving your fungal acne since facial treatments are more aimed at exfoliation, which is better for traditional acne and can sometimes aggravate fungal acne.
 However, a trained aesthetician can still do good work on your skin and, most importantly, guide you to the right treatment plan – so booking a refine50 treatment or a back clear30 treatment is also helpful.
-Most people prone to fungal acne are prone to regular acne, so it’s important to realize it’s not an “all or nothing” situation.